learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 > All aliases in *kubectl-aliases* work with both, Bash and Zsh.

-To install the project, just download the `.kubectl_aliases` file from the  GitHub repository [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba), and source it in your `~/*rc` file:
+To install the project, just download the `.kubectl_aliases` file (which contains all the alias definitions) from the  GitHub repository [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba), and source it in your `~/*rc` file:

 ~~~bash
 source ~/.kubectl_aliases
 ~~~

 You might wonder how you could possibly remember 800 aliases?
 Well, actually you don't need to.
-The aliases of *kubectl-aliases* are all auto-generated according to a simple scheme, which is shown in the following figure (taken from a [blog post](https://ahmet.im/blog/kubectl-aliases/) of the maker of the project):
+The aliases in `.kubectl_aliases` are all auto-generated according to a simple scheme, which is shown in the following figure (taken from a [blog post](https://ahmet.im/blog/kubectl-aliases/) of the maker of the project):

 ![](kubectl-aliases.png)